tsaboin/outline-mcp-server/README.md

 - "Create a new document in the 'Product' collection"
 - "Find all documents related to a specific topic"
 - "Ask a natural language question about your documents"
+- "Create a template from an existing document"
 - "Update the content of a document"
 - "Add a comment to a document"